Japan travel planning, expenses, when, where, books, essays, my payment policy

 - YJPT's cancellation policy

-My essays on Japanese history, religion & culture
+My content on Japan travel news, history, society & culture

 The French refer to Japan as "Planet Japon!"
 And Planet Japon is not an easy destination if you don't speak Japanese.
 Therefore, the more you know the better.
 Try to start planning and learning more about Japan long before getting on the airplane.
 For visas and flights and hotels, the internet will solve all your problems.
 But there are things worth reading up on and learning about.
 Japan's history, for example.
 Japan was first culture worldwide for firing ceramics and a Japanese woman wrote the narrative novel.
 Japanese culture comes in various flavors and most people are looking for old and new.
 Families with kids are looking for the contemporary charms of Japan like manga, anime, cosplay, and video games and characters.
 And then there are the unique and interesting ways the Japanese interpret Western ideas, ranging from delicious desserts and amazing theme parks to art, design and relaxation.